+Section starts at 1:48.
 The Lone Ranger's name is

 But wait!
 What was "perfect" about that?
 At that point, Ketchem had been in

 Here is what the U.S. Constitution and the Oregon Constitution say about establishing

 "the facts" of the case:

 In all criminal prosecutions, the accused shall enjoy the right to a speedy and public

-trial, by an impartial jury of the State and district wherein the crime shall have been
+trial, by an impartial jury of the State and district wherein the crime shall have

-to have compulsory process for obtaining witnesses in his
+witnesses against him; to have compulsory process for obtaining witnesses in his

 favor, and to have the assistance of counsel for his defense.

 In all criminal prosecutions, the accused shall have the right to public trial by an

-impartial jury in the county in which the offense shall have been committed; to be heard by
+impartial jury in the county in which the offense shall have been committed; to be

-obtaining witnesses in his favor …
+compulsory process for obtaining witnesses in his favor …

 When was Judge Hart informed of "the facts?"
-Was there a secret trial to which Public
+Was there a secret trial to which

-bail hearing, he commented:
+During the bail hearing, he commented:

 Your honor, as the court already indicated, the court is very much aware of the facts

 In relevant part, the Oregon Constitution states:

-No court shall be secret, but justice shall be administered, openly and without purchase,
+No court shall be secret, but justice shall be administered, openly and without

-injury done him in his person, property, or reputation.
+of law for injury done him in his person, property, or reputation.

 Secret information and gossip that may contaminate the impartiality of the legal

 process is called ex parte communication.

 What is EX PARTE?
 On one side only; by or for one party; done for, in behalf

 injunction, etc., is said to be ex parte when it is taken or granted at the

 instance and for the benefit of one party only, and without notice to, or contestation

 by, any person adversely interested.

 Public Defender Todd then volunteered discrediting information about Ketchem, that he

 was under the influence of "some drugs" at the time of the incident.
 What prompted

 him to put that in his argument?

-And it would seem the function of the Public Defender is simply to give the appearance of
+And it would seem the function of the Public Defender is simply to give the appearance

-assists the prosecution.
+Constitutions—but in fact assists the prosecution.